Efforts are underway to protect abortion rights as nation adjusts to Supreme Court's reversal of Roe v. Wade - KTVZ

 Protesters arrested during demonstrations

-In South Carolina, hundreds of people gathered Saturday in Greenville in response to the ruling.
+Hundreds of people gathered Saturday in Greenville, South Carolina, in response to the ruling.
 At least six people were arrested at the rally, which included people protesting and supporting the ruling.

 Emily Porter, 23, told CNN she was protesting the ruling when she saw police take a woman to the ground after she stepped down from a sidewalk and walked across the street.